 Ten-year-old Sophie is in for the adventure of a lifetime when she meets the Big Friendly Giant.
-Naturally scared at first, the young girl soon realizes that the 24-foot behemoth is actually quite gentle and charming.
-As their friendship grows, Sophie's presence attracts the unwanted attention of Bloodbottler, Fleshlumpeater and other giants.
-After traveling to London, Sophie and the BFG must convince Queen Elizabeth to help them get rid of all the bad giants once and for all.Written by
+Naturally scared at first, the young girl soon realizes that the twenty-four-foot behemoth is actually quite gentle and charming.
+As their friendship grows, Sophie's presence attracts the unwanted attention of Bloodbottler, Fleshlumpeater, and other giants.
+After travelling to London, Sophie and the BFG must convince Queen Elizabeth to help them get rid of all of the bad giants once and for all.Written by

 Air from 'Atys'

 Performed by Capriccio Basel Baroque Orchestra

 By arrangement with Source/Q and Naxos See more »

 I loved this adaptation, it is charming, funny and engaging.
 I've read some pretty scathing reviews, saying it's Spielberg's worst film - or one of, and I couldn't disagree more.
 It's really a kid's story, dressed up as a family movie.
 It's also a simple tale, requiring a simple plot and that is what you get, along with some Spielberg magic.
 The (gas) scene in Buckingham Palace is one of the funniest I've ever seen - it was hysterical!
 If you want to get all serious and pick fault with the plot line, you shouldn't be watching this kind of movie.
 It's a fantasy movie, involving some.... well... fantasy!
 There were some stereotypical British elements, which to us might be a bit overdone, but Spielberg isn't British.
 Whoever is slating this movie's plot and the movie in general obviously doesn't remember: E.T, Back to the Future; Poltergeist etc, who's plot lines were crackpot in the extreme.
 BFG is what it is... a lighthearted and delightful fantasy, which kids and adults will adore together.

 47 of 69 people found this review helpful.